fedi-e2ee/public-key-directory-specification/Specification.md

 the relevant rewrapped keys and cached plaintexts as invalid and remove them.
 If the source comes back online, the mirror **MAY** re-cache the symmetric keys and/or plaintext.

-### Sigsum Integration
+### Tlog Integration

-[Sigsum](https://www.sigsum.org) is the transparency system that underpins the Public Key Directory design.
-Requests to SigSum contain the following:
+The Transparency Log is the transparency system that underpins the Public Key Directory design.
+The tree stores entries in a `tlog-tiles` compatible format.

-1. A message to be stored.
-2. A public key that signs the data.
+Each entry committed to the tree will consist of the following:

+1. A SHA-256 hash of the canonicalized Protocol Message.
+2. An Ed25519 signature of the SHA-256 hash, created by the Public Key Directory server.
-3. A signature over the message (1), using the public key (2).
+3. A SHA-256 hash of the Public Key Directory server's Ed25519 public key.

-After verifying the signature (3), Sigsum stores the SHA256 hash of (1), the SHA256 hash of (2), and the signature (3) as-is.

-The Public Key Directory Server will maintain its own Ed25519 keypair, which is used to sign new messages into Sigsum.
+The Public Key Directory Server will maintain its own Ed25519 keypair for this purpose.
+The Protocol Message that is hashed is the same subset of the message that was previously committed to the Transparency Log:
-Each bundle submitted to Sigsum as a Sigsum message will consist of the following subset of the Protocol Message:

 ```json5
 {